Serotonin syndrome: Causes

-A large number of medications and street drugs can cause SS when taken alone at high doses or in combination with other serotonergic drugs.
-The table below lists some of these drugs.
+Numerous medications and street drugs can cause serotonin syndrome when taken alone at high doses or in combination with other serotonergic agents.
+The table below lists some of these.

 Many cases of serotonin toxicity occur in people who have ingested drug combinations that synergistically increase synaptic serotonin.
 It may also occur due to an overdose of a single serotonergic agent.
 The combination of monoamine oxidase inhibitors (MAOIs) with precursors such as L-tryptophan or 5-hydroxytryptophan pose a particularly acute risk of life-threatening serotonin syndrome.
 The case of combination of MAOIs with tryptamine agonists (commonly known as ayahuasca) can present similar dangers as their combination with precursors, but this phenomenon has been described in general terms as the cheese effect.
 Many MAOIs irreversibly inhibit monoamine oxidase.
 It can take at least four weeks for this enzyme to be replaced by the body in the instance of irreversible inhibitors.
-With respect to tricyclic antidepressants, only clomipramine and imipramine have a risk of causing SS.
+With respect to tricyclic antidepressants (TCAs), only clomipramine and imipramine have a risk of causing serotonin syndrome.

-Many medications may have been incorrectly thought to cause SS.
-For example, some case reports have implicated atypical antipsychotics in SS, but it appears based on their pharmacology that they are unlikely to cause the syndrome.
+Many medications may have been incorrectly thought to cause serotonin syndrome.
+For example, some case reports have implicated atypical antipsychotics in serotonin syndrome, but it appears based on their pharmacology that they are unlikely to cause the syndrome.
 It has also been suggested that mirtazapine has no significant serotonergic effects and is therefore not a dual action drug.
-Bupropion has also been suggested to cause SS, although as there is no evidence that it has any significant serotonergic activity, it is thought unlikely to produce the syndrome.
-In 2006 the US Food and Drug Administration (FDA) issued an alert suggesting that the combined use of SSRIs or SNRIs and triptan medications or sibutramine could potentially lead to severe cases of SS.
-This has been disputed by other researchers, as none of the cases reported by the FDA met the Hunter criteria for SS.
+Bupropion has also been suggested to cause serotonin syndrome, although as there is no evidence that it has any significant serotonergic activity, it is thought unlikely to produce the syndrome.
+In 2006 the US Food and Drug Administration (FDA) issued an alert suggesting that the combined use of either SSRIs or SNRIs with triptan medications or sibutramine could potentially lead to severe cases of serotonin syndrome.
+This has been disputed by other researchers, as none of the cases reported by the FDA met the Hunter criteria for serotonin syndrome.
 The condition has however occurred in surprising clinical situations, and because of phenotypic variations among individuals, it has been associated with unexpected drugs, including mirtazapine.